Mx-4-4-4/ChatGPT-BOT/README.md

 ## ❤️ Donations
 You can **[support](https://paypal.me/mxdonnez)** me by donating if you like the project!
 #
-Made with ❤️ and JavaScript, Don't Forget to ⭐
+Made JavaScript, Don't Forget to ⭐